kostaslbc/gps-tracker/README.md

 1. Download all files and extract them to a single directory.
 For example C:\\gps_tracker.
 2. Double click Upload Receiver_File_433.bat for receiver board.
 This will flash Receiver board.
 3. Double click Upload Sender_File_433.bat for the sender board.
 This will flash Sender board.

+# What to expect.
+Receiver:
+The receiver shows The Latitude and Longitude of the sender board as soon as gps has locked postion.
+These values retain even if the battery is depleted.
+The screen also shows Rssi, SNR and Frequency error.
+The on board led blinks when a signal is received.

+Sender:
+The gps values are send when change location happens.
+When the on board PRF button is pressed for more than 5 seconds the receiver will start siren via the buzzer for 30 seconds.

 # Photos
 ![IMG_20250905_181709-EDIT](https://github.com/user-attachments/assets/d7cca124-4c34-4698-9a94-eae1d5b39b18)
 ![IMG_20250905_181648-EDIT](https://github.com/user-attachments/assets/d6fae479-c530-49b8-bfaa-dd7ed57d7808)

+The receiver should be powered by a small usb type C powerbank.

+The sender can be powered by power bank or/and by an external single cell lipo (3.7 Volt).
+More than 20 hours should be expected with 1200-1500 mah lipo cell.
+When connected by usb powerbank the battery will also be charged.